nantrinh/ruby_practice_problems/README.md

 # Ruby Practice Problems

 I created 346 questions to review Ruby syntax and concepts covered in _The Well Grounded Rubyist_ by David Black.
-I tried to focus on quality versus quantity.
 Each question tests a specific concept in the book.

 Some questions are designed to raise errors.
 The answers listed for those questions would be the appropriate error (e.g., `NameError`, `ArgumentError`).